josephsasaki/lmnh-group-project/archive_retrieval/README.md

 ## **Required Configuration**

 Before running the pipeline, make sure that all the necessary environment variables are defined on the cloud or locally.
-These are essential for the pipeline to connect to your RDS instance and S3 bucket.
+These are essential for the pipeline to connect to Athena and S3 bucket.

 ---
 ## **Steps to Run the CLI**